RiceDatathon/Rice-Datathon-Website-CRA/README.md

 This will commit the source code to the master branch.
 Remember to always pull before you push to this branch.

   Additionally after every deployment of the website, go to the settings menu of this repository and scroll down the section labeled `gh-pages`.
-Make sure that under custom domain it says `datathon.rice.edu`, that the "enforce https" box is checked, and that at the top it says that the gh-pages is pulling from the gh-pages branch.
+Make sure that under custom domain it says `datathon.rice.edu`, that the `Enforce HTTPS` box is checked, and that at the top it says `Your GitHub Pages site is currently being built from the gh-pages branch`.
+If menus/options are different change them and make sure that the changes are saved.